 This is one of the most popular activities to do in Nairobi CBD on Sundays.
-The sunken Park at Aga Khan walk is very popular for roller skaters.
+The Sunken Park at Aga Khan Walk is very popular for roller skaters.
 You can go and watch or you can also skate.
-I was so embarrassed when I saw a five year old skating so swiftly while I could not even stand up straight when I wearing the skates.
-But of importance is life.
-You can rent the skating gear at 300 shillings per hour which comes with an instructor, that is a steal deal!!
-Get out of your comfort zone and try roller skating.
+I was so embarrassed when I saw a five-year-old skating so swiftly while I could not even stand up straight when wearing the skates.
+But of importance is life (Bora Uhai).
+Skating is free if you have your own gear.
+But, you can also rent the gear at 300 shillings per hour which comes with safety gear and an instructor.

 7. GP Karting in Langata

 My adrenaline Junkies, I got you covered.
 For those of you who love speed.
 You guy my guy guys, come a little bit closer because this one is for you.
 How would you like to drive a go-kart at maximum speed?
 Sounds fun right?
 10 minutes of pure adrenaline rush.
 The GP Karting place at Langata just a few minutes from Splash Waterworld got you covered.